esteinberg/plantuml4idea/README.md

 # Tips

-* Don't forget that @startuml tag is required.
+* PlantUML code must be inside @startuml and @enduml tags to be rendered.
 * To be able to generate many diagram types, you must have [Graphviz](http://plantuml.sourceforge.net/graphvizdot.html) installed on your machine.
 About screen tests your installation.
 * Image cache size can be tuned in the settings, if you have not enough heap.